Concept Cars Home

 Under the bonnet was a 2996-cc six-cylinder engine with Bosch mechanical fuel injection that produced 175 horsepower.
 Considering the modest wheelbase size and the overall low weight of the vehicle, the 175 horsepower was more than enough to carry these custom-built vehicles at highway speeds with little effort.
 The car was fast, luxurious, safe, and comfortable.

 From November of 1951 through March of 1962, there were 11,430 examples of the Mercedes 300 constructed.
-Most were built atop of a 120-inch wheelbase and with four-door configuration.
+Most were built atop of a 120-inch wheelbase and with a four-door configuration.
 Just over 700 were convertible sedans.

 The Mercedes-Benz 300S was a very fast automobile that still retained luxury, comfort, and style.
 Built in very limited quantities, it was an exclusive automobile.